 July 17, 2018: The advisory board will select the measure that the CIR will evaluate.

 September 12-15, 2018: Professional moderators lead the group of 20 Massachusetts voters through a comprehensive appraisal of the selected ballot measure.
 The group will hear from the campaign supporting the ballot measure, the campaign opposing the ballot measure, and relevant policy experts.
 At the end of the four day deliberation, the 20 voters will produce a statement of findings on the ballot measure.
+Click here to see a detailed schedule of these days’ events.

 September and October 2018: Professor John Gastil, Professor of Communications at Penn State and one of the nation’s leading CIR researchers, will conduct a controlled survey and a series of focus groups to evaluate the quality of the CIR panel's deliberations and the impact of the statement of findings on voter understanding of the ballot question.